 In the end, it's always best to visit your dentist before trying any of these at-home whitening procedures to make sure it's the right decision.
 Not everyone should bleach their teeth.
 Some reasons to avoid at-home whitening include having crowns (they don't bleach), if you're pregnant or nursing (why risk ingesting the chemicals?) or if you finished using a kit within the last few weeks.
 For best results and safety, these products are only meant to be used once or twice a year [source: WebMD].
 Also, look for products that have the ADA Seal of Acceptance.

 Ready to get started?
-We've got lots more information on the next page.
+We've got lots more information below.